machakann/vim-patternjump/README.md

     \ }
 ```

-This example is the default patterns which is used in the case any patterns assignment exists.
+This example is the default patterns which is used in the case any patterns assignment does not exist.
 You can use independent patterns in different filetypes, modes (normal/visual/operator-pending/insert/command-line), direction (forward/backward).
 If you are interested in the customization of patterns, please refer doc/patternjump.txt.
 You would find detailed information about the customization of patterns.